aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 Some documents may be corrupted, contain invalid entries, or have features not currently supported by Aspose.Words.
 If you want to know about problems that occurred while loading a document, Aspose.Words provides the [IWarningCallback](https://apireference.aspose.com/words/java/com.aspose.words/IWarningCallback) interface.

-The following code example shows the implementation of the **IWarningCallback** interface:
+The following code example demonstrates the implementation of the **IWarningCallback** interface:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadOptionsCallbacks-DocumentLoadingWarningCallback.java" >}}